mozilla-lockwise/lockwise-ios/docs/architecture.md

 To fully understand the concept, it's useful to trace one user action through its lifecycle of use in the app.
 Following is a simplified description of how the filter field (or search box) on the main item list screen works.

-When a user enters text into the search field, the textfield binding[2] on the `ItemListView` emits an event to an observer on the `ItemListPresenter`.
-The `ItemListPresenter` dispatches a `ItemListFilterAction`, which is a simple struct with one property - `filteringText: String`.
-The struct does a round trip through the `ItemListDisplayActionHandler`, `Dispatcher`, and `ItemListDisplayStore` before getting combined with the most recent list of items.
-This combined `Observable` stream with both the text and the items filters the list of items and maps the filtered list into individual cell configurations.
-The view, on receiving the updated / filtered list, re-renders the list of items to only show the ones that the user is searching for.
+1. When a user enters text into the search field, the textfield binding[[2](#note-2)] on the `ItemListView` emits an event to an observer on the `ItemListPresenter`.
+2. The `ItemListPresenter` dispatches a `ItemListFilterAction`, which is a simple struct with one property - `filteringText: String`.
+3. The struct does a round trip through the `ItemListDisplayActionHandler`, `Dispatcher`, and `ItemListDisplayStore` before getting combined with the most recent list of items back in the `ItemListPresenter`.
+4. This combined `Observable` stream with both the text and the items filters the list of items and maps the filtered list into individual cell configurations.
+5. The view, on receiving the updated / filtered list, re-renders the list of items to only show the ones that the user is searching for.

 There are a few other listeners for `ItemListFilterAction`s; for example, the `Observable` bound to the `isHidden` property of the Cancel button in the search bar maps the `ItemListFilterAction` with a simple `!isEmpty` check -- if the `ItemListFilterAction.filteringText` is empty, the cancel button is hidden, and if not, it's displayed.
+While it may seem like a lot of work to make the roundtrip with the `Dispatcher`,

 ### Current `ActionHandler` technical debt / area for improvement